Shiv2708/cocktails-react-project/README.md

 ```

-"build": "Simple react app to search for drinks",
+"Simple react app to search for drinks",

 ```